saulocantanhede/tfgreek2/docs/features/chapter.md

 ## Feature description

-Chapter number inside book.
+This feature indicates the chapter number within a book.

-## Feature value
+## Feature values

 An integer.